AnimatorJeroen/sandbox/README.md

 When prototyping animation and simulation tools, I kept running into the same problem: no lightweight framework that provides undo/redo and serialization out of the box without a lot of overhead.
 This project is the starting point I use for building bespoke editor applications.

 Everything outside of that core goal is intentionally kept minimal.
-The renderer is a bare-bones OpenGL implementation — you are expected to write or extend your own for anything beyond basic scene display.

 ## Building